 Common Symptoms of Computer Vision Syndrome Seen By Our Clarksville Optometrist

 Sometimes, patients suffer from this common syndrome without realizing their symptoms are connected to their technology habits.
 Your Clarksville eye doctors are very familiar with the symptoms of computer vision syndrome.
 Eye problems that may be linked to computer vision syndrome include:

 If you struggle to focus or notice blurry spots in your vision after using a computer, this may be a sign that your eyes need a break.

 Eyes suffer discomfort and fatigue after being over-worked, too.
 If you stare at a bright screen for more than two hours without giving your eyes adequate rest, they may become sore and tired.

 Dry eye syndrome is a common condition, but sometimes dry eyes are simply a side effect of too much screen time.
-Your Elkton or Clarksville eye doctor may ask questions about your lifestyle, work habits, and eyewear usage to determine whether your dry eyes are linked to computer vision syndrome.
+Your Clarksville eye doctor may ask questions about your lifestyle, work habits, and eyewear usage to determine whether your dry eyes are linked to computer vision syndrome.

 Neck and Shoulder Pain